-If your issue is urgent please contact your GP or your nearest emergency department.
+If your issue is urgent, please contact your GP or your nearest emergency department.

-For more information and contact details about the specialist cancer nurse coordinator that may be suitable for your cancer please contact the Cancer Nurse Coordination Service.
+For more information and contact details about the specialist Cancer Nurse Coordinator that may be suitable for your cancer, please contact the Cancer Nurse Coordination Service.

-To get the most out of your visit to your doctor or specialist you might find it useful to:
+To get the most out of your visit to your doctor or specialist, you might find it useful to:

-- Request a longer appointment if you have a number of issues to discuss.
+- Request a longer appointment if you have a number of issues to discuss

-- Prepare a short list of questions beforehand in order of most important.
+- Prepare a short list of questions beforehand in order of most important

 - Write down answers if possible or ask the doctor to do so

 Remember, if you don’t understand the answers it is ok to ask your doctor to explain again.
 If you have difficulty communicating in English, prior to the appointment ask for an interpreter.